Code4Christ/Secure-CPP/README.md

 # C++ Development

-Welcome to the C++ Fundamentals Repository!
-This repository is designed to cover the basics of C++ programming, providing essential concepts and examples for beginners.
+Welcome to the C++ Development Repository!
+This repository is designed to cover the basics of C++ programming, and goes a bit deeper with some security examples, providing essential concepts and examples for beginners, and myself when I forget!

 ## Table of Contents
 - [Introduction](#introduction)